balladeer/effective-enigma/burrow/story_overview.md

 ## Scene Goal
 *Goal*: escape the discomfort of the Shipyard

-Sase finishes a shift at the Hungry Ape, anxious to use his detention-free evening hanging out w/ Ágdá, to him, the epitome of normalcy.
+Sase finishes a shift at the Hungry Human, anxious to use his detention-free evening hanging out w/ Ágdá, to him, the epitome of normalcy.

 ## Crucible
 - He dislikes being so near all of the visiting soldiers: they wear bright clothing, speak loudly, and carry themselves with energy beyond his comfort.